hyttmi/Cellframe/cellframe-plugins/webui/README.md

 ## Configuration

+**NOTICE: Email feature supports only GMail for now.
+And for using it, you MUST HAVE 2-factor authentication enabled and you HAVE TO create an app password from this link:  https://myaccount.google.com/apppasswords**

 Configuration of the plugin is done by editing `cellframe-node.cfg` file in `/opt/cellframe-node/etc/cellframe-node.cfg`.
 You just need to add new section `[webui]` to the end of the file and below that, add the settings which you want to change:

 - `username=john` - Sets http authentication as user john. **MANDATORY**